seabassapologist/idea-no-hi-translation/technical_notes.md

         7. If *A* happens to be `$00`, jump execution to **loROM**`$818788`
             * `$00` seems to indicate the end of the table, so this means nothing was found in the table?
         8. Otherwise compare it to **WRAM**`$018DA` (the byte that was immediately after `$FD` in this example), and if it's equal to that byte, jump execution to **loROM**`$81874A`
-        9. If less than the stored byte, increment *X* three times, then jump back to Step 6, and repeat (This is very like the kanji table lookup routine!)
+        9. If less than the stored byte, increment *X* three times, then jump back to Step 6, and repeat.
+This is the routine to check if the byte is an [FD pascal string](/lookup_tables.md#pascal-string-table-part-3)
-            * The Kanji tables are documented in [lookup_tables.md](lookup_tables.md)
             * Each "row" is three bytes, first byte is the index, and the second two form the reference value
         10. Once a matching index byte is found, the reference value is loaded to **WRAM**`$018DC`
-        11. Next, the previous bank value is pulled from the stack and loaded to *DB*, the Kanji Table special byte is pulled from the stack into *A*
+        11. Next, the previous bank value is pulled from the stack and loaded to *DB*, the Kanji Table control code is pulled from the stack into *A*
         12. Execution jumps to **loROM**`$818A5D`
         13. *DB* is changed to `$A2` again
         14. The reference value previously stored in **WRAM**`$018DC`is loaded to *X* and used as an offset to against another load to **loROM**`$A2FDCA` (another table?), and that value is stored in **WRAM**`$018DE`